We now have the technology to redesign life and sculpt the evolution of every living creature. How do we apply this technology?

 We are committed to ensuring safe physical distancing by using separate entrances and exits where possible, ensuring traffic only moves in one direction within each venue, and limiting the number of people.
 The Museum of Australian Democracy has increased on-site cleaning to help protect the community.

 We ask all those involved to please help us to keep our community safe by:

 Keeping a 1.5 metre distance helps protect everyone.

 Remember to wash your hands regularly to protect yourself and others.

 If you feel unwell, please postpone your visit.

 Hand sanitiser is available at all venues.

-Check in to venue using the CBR app.
+Check in to venue using the Check In CBR app.

 One of the ambitions of the Australian Citizens' Jury project is to provoke a global conversation about genome editing.
 Genepool Productions—an Emmy-award winning production company— in association with December Media, will film this event to capture the excitement, pressures, hard work, and intense discussions over the three days.